 Explorer I enthusiasts were quite upset when in 1989 it was announced the Explorer wasn’t being manufactured any longer.
 What Rolex wasn’t telling the public is that a new and exciting Rolex Explorer II was in the works.
 Model 14270 was brought into existence and sported a brand new case, flawless dial, newly conceived watch movement and upgraded sapphire crystal glass.
 The Explorer’s beat was upped to 3000 calibre and was smoothed out considerably.

 Today, the Explorer is as beautiful as ever.
 If you have an affinity for a Rolex Explorer, you are sure to find a great deal at a leading online pre-owned Rolex Exchange.
-It has been reported that by simply placing an Explorer on your wrist, your adventurous side is sure to emerge!
+It has been reported that by simply placing an Explorer with history on your wrist, your adventurous side is sure to emerge!